 The chart shows the daily number of users submitting the FIBO Data Model Download form.
-The orange line of totals is surprisingly linear, climbing at around 2.5 users per day.
+The orange line of totals remains remarkably linear, climbing at around twenty new users per week.

 The columns show daily downloads including zero activity on weekends and other days.
 Spikes often happen when there are FIB-DM news or publications, like the DAMA International presentation.

 While there is no poll data, feedback suggests that data architects find the FIBO model from Google Search, LinkedIn, DAMA International, the EDM Council, and mouth to mouth, recommendations.
 The Financial Industry Business Data Model is already outpacing competing vendor industry models, and there is no plateau in sight.

 Financial Institution Type

 Financial Markets are the major FIBO content area with ontology modules for Securities, Derivatives, and Indices in production, and Corporate Actions, Collective Investment Vehicles (Funds), and Market Data in development.

-Surprisingly, Investment Management/Servicing, Brokerage, and Financial Markets constitute only 17% of institutional downloaders.
+Investment Management/Servicing, Brokerage, and Financial Markets constitute 17% of institutional downloaders.
 Three quarters are Banks and Credit Card Companies.
 Pointing out the large banking user base, I am asking to prioritize and accelerate banking content like Loans, in discussions with the EDMC.
 However, this requires more active participation from banks in the FIBO content groups.

 Data Modeling Tools